fr00ller/yii2-latex/README.md

-Yii2-PDF
+Yii2-Latex
 ========

-PDF formatter for Yii2 using mPDF library.
+Latex2PDF formatter for Yii2 .

 This extension "format" HTML responses to PDF files (by default Yii2 includes HTML, JSON and XML formatters).
 Great for reports in PDF format using HTML views/layouts.